sovrynn/ecdo/1-EVIDENCE/physical-material/erratic-rocks/README.md

 3. Pierre à Martin, Lake Geneva
 4. Haute Savoie, Switzerland

+### ECDO delivers again.
+The return...

+ECDO delivers again.
+The return from State 2 to State 1 over Europe provides an explanation for the Jura erratic boulders.
+The Adriatic Sea has nowhere to go but directly over the Alps. https://t.co/Jxzx1VvSch https://t.co/erqK19vDuL

+See img/1804988052651086004-vyF54VRYtRKqUHSl.mp4.

 ## Stonehenge

 "Mineralogical tests on the massive six-tonne stone at the heart of the monument show that this central rock, known as the altar stone, was brought to Stonehenge from the far north of Scotland."